Category Archives: 1962 Films

 Grade: A

-She is mesmerizing in the role and very reminiscent of greats Joan Crawford and Bette Davis, both of whom would have been wonderful in it.
+She is mesmerizing in the role and reminiscent of Joan Crawford and Bette Davis, who would have been wonderful in it.

 She uses every nook and cranny to her advantage- from borrowing money from her father to scraping leftover Chinese food scraps and stealing silverware.